 In the past, the leasehold land and building elements of properties under construction or development were accounted for separately.
 The leasehold land element was accounted for as an operating lease and the building element was carried at cost less accumulated impairment losses.
 The Group has applied the amendment to IAS 40 prospectively from 1 January 2009 in accordance with the relevant transitional provision.
 As a result of the application of the amendment, the Group's properties under construction or development for future use as investment properties that include the leasehold land and building elements with carrying amount of RMB6,246 million and RMB2,411 million, respectively have been classified as investment properties as of 1 January 2009.
 Investment properties under construction or development of which the fair value can be determined reliably have been measured at their fair values as of 31 December 2009.
-The fair value of those properties as of 31 December 2009 amounted to RMB277 million being recognised in consolidated income statement for the year ended 31 December 2009.
-Other investment properties under construction or development of which the fair value cannot be determined reliably have been measured at cost less impairment.
-The carrying amount of those properties as of 31 December 2009 amount of those properties as of 31 December 2009 amount of those properties under construction or development of which the fair value of RMB277 million being recognised in consolidated income statement for the year ended 31 December 2009.
+The fair value of those properties as of 31 December 2009 amounted to RMB6,129 million, with the increase in fair value of RMB277 million being recognised in consolidated income statement for the year ended 31 December 2009.
 Other investment properties under construction or development of which the fair value cannot be determined reliably have been measured at cost less impairment.
 The carrying amount of those properties as of 31 December 2009 amounted to RMB5,693 million.